IndeemaSoftware/ngx-strapi/README.md

 ## This module is created for help interact with Strapi https://strapi.io/

-In module there exists 5 methods for interact with Strapi API
+In module there exists 5 methods for interact with Strapi API and generate Json Web Token

 1. `view` is created for get information about content